eyy4k/Copy-Website-Unfinished/README.md

-# 🧪 Copy Website 2
+# 🧪 Copy Website - Unfinished

 A practice project where I recreated the layout and design of an existing website using HTML and CSS.
 This helps improve my front-end skills, especially in layout structuring and styling consistency.